 Bio

-Puerto Rican-born flutist CALEB J. ESTRADA-VALENTÍN (he/him) is an active performer and educator in the greater Iowa City area.
-He is currently serving as the Teaching Assistant for the University of Iowa Flute Studio, where he is also completing a Doctor of Musical Arts degree.
 As an orchestral performer, he enjoys serving as the piccoloist for the Southeast Iowa Symphony Orchestra and has recently held the position of acting second flutist with the Quincy Symphony Orchestra (Illinois).
 With a strong commitment to community outreach and engagement, Caleb performs and guest conducts with the Iowa City Flute Choir, a semi-professional ensemble of students, professional, and local flute enthusiasts.
 2025 also marks his second season as Director of the Iowa City New Horizons Flute Ensemble.

-Active nationally in the competition scene, Caleb is the First-Prize recipient of the Rochester Flute Association’s 2025 Emerging Artist Competition.
-His artistry has also garnered recognition in the Flute Society of Washington’s 2025 Young Artist Competition (Third Prize), the Texas Flute Society’s 2024 Myrna W. Brown Artist Competition (Second Prize; Best Performance of the Newly Commissioned Piece), the Rochester Flute Association’s 2024 Emerging Artist Competition (semifinalist), the Flute Society of Kentucky’s 2024 Young Artist Competition (Third Prize), and the Florida Flute Association’s 2024 Nancy Clew Eller Artist Competition (finalist).
+Likewise, his artistry has garnered recognition in the South Carolina Flute Society’s 2025 Young Artist Competition (Second Prize), the Raleigh Area Flute Association’s 2025 Artist Competition (semifinalist), the Texas Flute Society’s 2025 Myrna W. Brown Artist Competition (semifinalist), the Flute Society of Washington’s 2025 Young Artist Competition (Third Prize), the Texas Flute Society’s 2024 Myrna W. Brown Artist Competition (Second Prize; Best Performance of the Newly Commissioned Work), the Rochester Flute Association’s 2024 Emerging Artist Competition (semifinalist), the Flute Society of Kentucky’s 2024 Young Artist Competition (Third Prize), and the Florida Flute Association’s 2024 Nancy Clew Eller Artist Competition (finalist).
 In addition to these accolades, he has been a winner of the 2025 Professional Flute Choir Competition and the 2023 Masterclass Performers Competition, both organized by the National Flute Association.

 Photo: Sayyod Mirzomurodov